 In terms of implementation, the brand’s communication strategy authentically reflects its values of being fearless, unique, exuberant, and artistic.
 While its unconventional approach may seem shocking compared to typical automotive industry standards, it remains completely aligned with the brand’s new goals and envisioned identity.

-What’s also particularly intriguing to us, is the clear shift in gender positioning.
-By breaking with its traditionally masculine image and adopting feminine and diversity codes—through softer lines in the logo, a fashionable and artistic visual identity, and inclusiveness—Jaguar appears to be deliberately targeting a feminine luxury audience and underrepresented groups.
+What’s also particularly intriguing to us is the clear shift in gender positioning.
+By breaking with its traditionally masculine image and adopting feminine and diversity codes — through softer lines in the logo, a fashionable and artistic visual identity, and inclusiveness — Jaguar appears to be deliberately targeting a feminine luxury audience and underrepresented groups.

 While risky in the automotive sector, this strategy could drive significant results by differentiating the brand from other major players.
 Meanwhile, customers seeking a more traditional masculine appeal can still find their match with the sister brand Land Rover.
 This might also explain the company’s emphasis on its new House of Brands architecture.